leafo/moonscript-javascript-compiler/README.md

 ## Why JavaScript

 It's not clear if this project will result in a fully functional JavaScript alternative.
-MoonScript has a lot of Lua semantics built into its syntax and those will not map well to JavaScript.
-It is not a goal of this project to change any of MoonScript's syntax for JavaScript.
+MoonScript has a lot of Lua semantics built into its syntax that will not map well to JavaScript.
+It is not a goal of this project to change any of MoonScript's syntax to be more compatible with JavaScript.

 It will allow you to compile a subset of the MoonScript syntax to JavaScript.
 This could be used to have shared code across browser and server that use the